Staff profile

 Research interests

-The pension records held at the Postal Museum have formed the foundation of my many areas of research, including published papers, book chapters and my doctoral thesis.
-It has led to a strong relationship with the Postal Museum and my most recent research project, Addressing Health.
-Funded by the Wellcome Trust, I am a co-investigator in a collaboration between academics at Kings College London, Kingston University and the University College London, led by Prof David Green.
+The pension records held at The Postal Museum have formed the foundation of my many areas of research, including published papers, book chapters and my doctoral thesis.
+It has led to a strong relationship with The Postal Museum and my involvement in a recent research project, Addressing Health, funded by the Wellcome Trust.
+I was a co-investigator in a collaboration between academics at Kings College London, Kingston University and the University College London, led by Prof David Green.
+As part of this project, I was also PI of the Wellcome Trust Engagement and Enrichment award, which enabled several public engagement activities for the project.

 Additionally, I have presented and written papers related to the Victorian Sunday Labour debate and postal employees, and I have been involved in organising and evaluating museum remix events and am investigating ways to take this research further.